-We have been awarded 5 patents and have an additional 13 patent applications pending in the United States.
-In addition we have been awarded 14 foreign patents and have 27 foreign patent applications pending in various international jurisdictions.
-Further, we have 1 PCT (Paris Convention Treaty) patent application.
-Many of our patents and patent applications cover methods and composition for reducing toxicity and enhancing the delivery of a chemotherapeutic drug by co-administering a polysaccharide with a chemotherapeutic agent.
-Additionally, we have patent applications in a number of other areas related to utilizing carbohydrates to treat major disease.
+As of December 31, 2007, we held 5 U.S. patents and have patent applications pending from the U.S. Patent and Trademark Office.
+Many of our patents and patent applications cover methods and composition for reducing toxicity and enhancing chemotherapeutic drugs by co-administering a polysaccharide with a chemotherapeutic agent.
+We have corresponding patent applications pending in Europe, Canada, Israel, Brazil, Japan, China and Australia.
+Additionally, we have patent applications in a number of other areas related to utilizing our carbohydrate-based compounds to treat major disease other than cancer.

-We have also developed trade secrets and know-how.
-We require our employees, consultants and collaborators to enter into confidentiality agreements to protect our intellectual property.
-Please see "Risks Related to Pro-Pharmaceuticals - We Are a Counterclaim Defendant in a Lawsuit Instituted by CEO David Platt" and "Risks Related to the Drug Development Industry - Our Competitive Position Depends on Protection of Our Intellectual Property" for additional discussion of risks related to protection of our intellectual property based on inventions.
+Please see "Risks Related to our Company"- We Are a Counterclaim Defendant in a Lawsuit Instituted by CEO David Platt" and "Risks Related to the Drug Development Industry - Our Competitive Position Depends on Protection of Our Intellectual Property" for additional discussion of risks related to protection of our intellectual property based on inventions.